NCBI-Hackathons/MASSIF-BLAST/README.md

 Modular ASSembly Improvement Framework using BLAST

 ## Introduction
 Over the past 10 years, the quality of genome sequencing and assembly has improved with the advancement of both experimental and analysis techniques.
-However, badly assembled genomes are still used in research, particularly if the assembly is old or if the genome is complex. *We offer a suite of modules that quickly assesses the quality of a genome assembly and improves it all in one pipeline.*
+However, badly assembled genomes are still used in research, particularly if the assembly is old or if the genome is complex.
+*Here, We offer a suite of modules that quickly assesses the quality of a genome assembly and improves it all in one pipeline.*

 * The first module searches for frameshifts in highly conserved gene of that species within the user's genome assembly of interest.
 * The second module uses other DNA-sequencing data to repair areas of the genome that did not assemble well.
 * The third module does the same as the second, but with RNA-sequencing data.